 FAYETTEVILLE, N.C.
-June 1, 2022 – Fayetteville State University (FSU) is the nation’s top HBCU for military-connected students, providing a premier education at an affordable price thanks in part to its Military Tuition Scholarship, which provides free tuition for all military-affiliated students.
+June 1, 2022 – Fayetteville State University (FSU) is the nation’s top HBCU for military-affiliated students, providing a premier education at an affordable price thanks in part to its Military Tuition Scholarship, which provides free tuition for all military-affiliated students.

 Now, a new UNC System regulation, signed by System President Peter Hans on May 26, will ensure that military students at UNC System institutions will be consistently awarded credit for their training.